-Christmas wouldn’t be the same (in this modern world of ours) without Christmas specials.
-I love finding the same classic movies on over and over again from Thanksgiving on.
-Nothing quite makes you smile like the distant hum of all the Whos down in Whoville or when Linus gives his Christmas monologue.
+Christmas wouldn’t be the same (in this modern world of ours) without Christmas dinner and the specials on TV.
+I love finding the same classic movies on over and over again, starting around Thanksgiving.
+Nothing quite makes you smile like the distant hum of all the Whos down in Whoville, or when Linus gives his Christmas monologue.
 That is the meaning of Christmas, Charlie Brown.

 So what do Christmas specials have to do with food?
 Not a whole lot.
-But, these Cornish hens reminded me of the humble dinner that Bob Cratchit served his family for Christmas.
-(Another Christmas classic my dad would always watch late at night after everyone was in bed and he stayed up making sure all the presents looked just so).
+But, these Cornish hens reminded me of the humble Christmas dinner that Bob Cratchit served to his family.
+That’s another Christmas classic my dad would always watch late at night, after everyone was in bed, and he stayed up making sure all the presents looked just so.

-Game hens are the perfect portion for a small family/friends get together for the holidays and faster cooking than a turkey.
+Cornish game hens are the perfect portion for a small family/friends get together for the holidays.
+And they cook faster than a big roasted turkey.
 The pomegranate-rice stuffing is an interesting take on traditional stuffing and really dressing thins up a bit.

 Glazed Cornish Hens with Pomegranate-Rice Stuffing

 - 3/4 teas ground cinnamon